qlik-oss/core-website/docs/docs/tutorials/hello-engine.md

 When you execute the `docker-compose up` command, Docker builds and starts a Docker container with the services configured in the `docker-compose.yml` file.
 The `-d` option keeps the container running in the background.
-In this example, Docker builds the container from the `docker-compose.yml` file, which is located in the root folder of the getting started with web platform Git repository.
+In this example, Docker builds the container from the `docker-compose.yml` file.
+This file is located in the root folder of the Getting Started with Web Platform Git repository.
 Open the [docker-compose.yml](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/docker-compose.yml)
 file to see what the compose file looks like.
 It specifies how the engine runs as a Docker container, using the `qlik/engine` Docker image.

+!!!
+Tip
-**Tip:** To learn more about Docker compose files, see [Compose file](https://docs.docker.com/compose/compose-file/).
+    To learn more about Docker compose files, see [Compose file](https://docs.docker.com/compose/compose-file/).

 ## Communicating with the Qlik Associative Engine